Floopert/CW2024/Readme.md

     LevelParent.java: In the updateLevelView() method, instead of calling the earlier removeHearts() method, it now calls the newly renamed updateHearts() method.

+### added scoreboard
+    Description: Scoreboard is added, the initial health of the enemy will determine the score value of each enemy.

+    ShieldImage.java: This class is moved to a new subfolder named effectsImages.

+    HeartDisplay.java | Scoreboard.java: A new subfolder named hud is created and these classes are put in here.

+    FighterPlane.java: A new getScoreValue() method is added for other classes to get the score value of the plane if destroyed.
+The method declared here is a default implementation, if the subclasses do not override this, the default score value is 0. (for the special user plane case)

+    Boss.java | EnemyPlaneParent.java: These classes have the override of the getScoreValue() method to return the plane's initial health as the score value.

+    CollisionEventListener.java: The interface has an additional method updateScore() so that it will update the current score when the relevant event occurs.

+    CollisionHandler.java: Will trigger the updateScore() method when an enemy or boss plane gets destroyed.

+    LevelParent.java: The class now has a static field to keep track of the currentScore. updateScore() method is implemented here to update the Scoreboard HUD when triggered. getCurrentScore() method is added so that any subsequent levels could get the current score, allowing the score to carry over to levels.
+A public static method resetScore() is added so that the score could be reset where relevant.

+    GameOverController.java | PauseController.java | WinController.java: Called LevelParent.resetScore() static method where necessary to reset score.

+    LevelView.java: This class is renamed as LevelViewParent.java for better clarify that it handles all child LevelView.